What is PROM?

 Finally, most of the studies from the 1950s-1960s were based on retrospective (looking back in time) chart reviews.
 This type of study can have problems with accuracy.
 Also, none of the researchers looked at how many vaginal exams these women had—one of the most important risk factors for infection with PROM.

 Today, we have access to better quality research about what happens when women wait for labor to start on its own or induce labor after term PROM.

-This research shows that with proper care, waiting for up to 48-72 hours after the water breaks does not increase the risk of infection to babies who are born to mothers that meet certain criteria.* However, waiting means that women may have a higher chance of experiencing infection themselves (Hannah et al., 1996; Pintucci et al., 2014).
+This research shows that with proper care, waiting for up to 48-72 hours after the water breaks does not increase the risk of infection or death to babies who are born to mothers who meet certain criteria.* However, waiting means that birthing person may have a higher chance of experiencing infection themselves (Hannah et al., 1996; Pintucci et al., 2014).